chanhee-luke/RoboSpatial-Eval/README.md

 ### Supported Models

-For all models, please create a separate Python environment using each model's instructions.
+🚨 **Important**: For all models, please create a separate Python environment using each model's instructions.
-During our testing, we switch between  Python environment when evaluating different models.
+During our evaluation, we switch between Python environments when evaluating different models.
 The inference code for all models is containerized to allow for isolated evaluation.

 #### LLaVA-Next